Industrial hemp is grown throughout the world and has been cultivated for hundreds of uses for longer than recorded time.

-For this reason, the resulting nutrient composition of hemp protein fiber can be expected to aid blood sugar regulation more effectively than any other quality dietary fiber will.
 I can’t emphasize how important this is and how much research is available for you to evaluate and confirm.

 We all know that eating high fiber, high protein foods is essential in achieving optimum health.
 Rich in fiber, hemp protein powder provides 4 times the amount of fiber compared to the average wheat or soy protein powder.

 High fiber diets have shown to reduce the risk of heart disease, type-2 diabetes, and constipation problems.
 Daily fiber recommendations generally range from 30 – 40 grams per day for men and about 20 – 30 for women.

 Just one hemp protein shake will supply 15 – 20% of your daily requirement of fiber, and your body will thank you in kind – regularly.
 Another example of the health benefits of hemp protein – it actually makes you feel better.

 Trainers and nutritionists understand that globulin proteins like the aforementioned edestin and albumin (as in egg whites) are hardly ever found in plants yet large amounts in quality hemp protein powders.